-While the network improves overall efficiency, reliability, accessibility, speed and convenience, these improvements are even more focused on low Opportunity Index areas, as defined by the Washtenaw County Opportunity Index.
+While the network improves overall efficiency, reliability, accessibility, speed, and convenience, these improvements are even more focused on Low Opportunity Index areas, as defined by the Washtenaw County Opportunity Index.
 While there is 100% increase in the level of service experienced by the average rider, the average rider in Low and Very Low Opportunity Index areas experience an 123% increase.
-Areas such as West Willow, MacArthur Blvd, Heritage Park, and Bryant would see the introduction high-frequency routes and an expansion of routes serving their areas.
+Areas such as the West Willow, MacArthur Blvd, Heritage Park, and Bryant areas of Ypsilanti would see the introduction of high-frequency routes and an expansion of routes serving their areas.
 The former two neighborhoods would have new direct connections to downtown Ann Arbor.